Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Eiscue.md

 ---
 Ability1: Ice Face
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME875.png
+BookShinyImageName: HOME875_s.png
 BoxSprite: SRD-BoxSprite-eiscue.png
+DexCategory: Penguin Pokemon
+DexDescription: This Pokemon keeps its head cool with ice.
+It fishes for its food by dangling its single hair into the sea to lure in prey.
+When they tire of swimming they simply let their ice hear be drifted away by the sea.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-eiscue.png
 Learnset: '[[SRD-Eiscue-Learnset]]'
 Legendary: 'No'
 Name: Eiscue
 Number: 875
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Field
 Sprite: eiscue.png
 Type1: Ice
 Type2: ''
+Weight:
+  Hectograms: 890
+  Kilograms: 89.0
+  Pounds: 196.2
 ---

 #PokeroleSRD/Pokedex